About South Sutter Charter School

 What samples need to be provided?

-- Samples are reviewed and collected for all subject areas by the ES at the monthly meetings.
+- Samples are reviewed and collected for all subject areas or HS courses by the ES at the monthly meetings.

 How flexible are you in terms of classical, chronological history, nontraditional curriculum, etc...
 Do I have to keep a daily log for PE and workbook samples for other subjects?

-- IEM schools are standards-based schools and the way in which the standards are met is very flexible.
+- IEM schools are standards-based schools; the way in which the standards are met is flexible.

 - There are restrictions and special policies regarding high school curriculum choices.
-Please visit the Guidance page of the schools website for detailed High School information.
+Please visit our High School page at:

 Do you plan field trips, and will they be in my area?